-The Friends of the Yellowstone Gateway Museum (FYGM) exists to help in raising funds for the Yellowstone Gateway Museum of Park County, a non-profit organization.
+The Friends of the Yellowstone Gateway Museum’s mission is “To support the Yellowstone Gateway Museum of Park County, serving as museum ambassadors, fundraisers, and volunteers.”

 FYGM is a registered 501(c)3 non-profit organization.
 Your donations are tax-deductible.

 Kate Todd, President

 Paul Shea, Treasurer

 Paul Shea began as Director of the museum in 2009, after serving ten years as Executive Director of the newly formed Yellowstone Historic Center in West Yellowstone, Montana.
 He has quickly learned the history of this area and conducts research, gives interpretive programs, manages volunteers, and spearheads fundraising.
 Paul has been a member of the Museums Association of Montana since 2000, serving on the Board of Directors for ten years, four years as President.

-Judy Bonnell is a lifetime Park County resident.
-A retired bookkeeper, she currently works at Holbrook United Methodist Church as a secretary.
+Judy Bonnell is a lifetime Park County resident and a retired bookkeeper.
 She cares deeply about the history and the people of Park County.